MclPio/mclpio.github.io/_posts/2025-05-08-bulding-a-react-memory-game.md

 I will be discussing the benefits of having diverse, hands-on knowledge of a technology, how it helped me with a previous project, and why it convinced me to work on a few React projects via [The Odin Project](https://www.theodinproject.com).

 ## Background
-I have been working with React for the last few months, completing my milestones by relying on the [React docs](https://react.dev/learn) or large language models when needed.
-This was manageable because I had basic knowledge of the framework from an introductory tutorial and a strong foundation in [JavaScript](https://www.michaelpious.com/battleship/).
+I have been working with React for the last few months, completing my milestones by relying on the [React documentation](https://react.dev/learn) or large language models when needed.
+This was manageable because I had basic knowledge of the framework from an introductory tutorial and a strong foundation in JavaScript.
+Check out my JavaScript battleship [game](https://www.michaelpious.com/battleship/)!

 Recently, I worked with CSS to design a homepage for one of my client's sites.
 I found it quite easy since I already had knowledge from [The Odin Project](https://www.theodinproject.com)'s advanced CSS courses and projects I had completed.
 Given this realization, I decided to work on the React course on [The Odin Project](https://www.theodinproject.com).